 - In case you didn’t know, we have other letters besides K to describe economic recovery.
 Take, for example, L, V, U or W; they all reflect different variables such as GDP or total employment.
 In fact, all of these variables are broadly correlated across almost all sectors of the economy.

-Case in point, the K shape recovery re-emerged in the wake of the sharp recession following the COVID-19 pandemic.
-We saw an uneven recovery that spanned all sectors, industries and even groups of people.
+Case in point, the K shaped recovery re-emerged in the wake of the sharp recession following the COVID-19 pandemic.
+We saw an uneven recovery that spanned all sectors, industries, and even groups of people.

 While some parts of the economy saw a booming recovery immediately following the recession, others remained sluggish or, worse yet, continued to decline.

-What exactly does all of this mean?
+What exactly does all of this mean with a K shaped recovery?
 It can mean that some industries will quickly return to pre-pandemic growth levels and economic strength.